 You need to review the infrastructure changes before promoting to production

 We think this extra step can help prevent any irreversible infrastructure changes from being deployed to your production environment mistakingly.
 However, we understand that you might run into cases where you’d like to auto-deploy to production.
 For this you can follow the steps in the Updating the stage source chapter to enable it.

 Let’s look at this in a bit more detail.

-When a project is deployed, Serverless Framework generates a new CloudFormation template file based on the resources defined in serverless.yml, and submits the template to CloudFormation.
+When a service is deployed, Serverless Framework generates a new CloudFormation template file based on the resources defined in serverless.yml, and submits the template to CloudFormation.
 CloudFormation will then apply the resource changes.
 A mistake in the resource definition can lead to permanent data loss and/or a security breach, which can be very costly in the production environment.

 Seed allows you to review the changes that are about to be applied in the production stage prior to promoting a development build.
 This is achieved by generating a CloudFormation Change Set with the new stack template.

-The change set shows all the AWS resources about to be added, removed, and modified.
+The Change Set shows all the AWS resources about to be added, removed, and modified.
 Be sure to review these carefully.
-After you review and confirm the change set, the build will be promoted and the production stage will be updated.
+After you review and confirm the Change Set, the build will be promoted and the production stage will be updated.